sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Below, we see the SQS queue : ``sf-workflow-file-watcher-ql-dev``.

-It, already, has the premissions shown below in order to  receive the messages from S3 bucket and  to invoke the AWS Lambda function.
+It has the premissions as shown below in order to receive the messages from S3 bucket and  to invoke the AWS Lambda function.

 .. figure:: ../../_assets/aws/file-watcher-sqs-queue-1.png
    :alt: SQS Queue